Does Partial Consumption Help Foraging?

 Also, other factors like greed may control the movement \cite{Redner2017}.
-Related modifications of foraging dynamics involving intermittent resting have also been explored recently \cite{Molla2025}.
+Related modifications of foraging dynamics involving intermittent resting have also been explored recently \cite{Molla2026}.

-In the model proposed in the present work, we consider the possibility of partial food consumption which may be beneficial for the forager in two senses: the food gets conserved for longer time and the forager lives longer.
-We have introduced a new parameter in the dynamics and explored its effect on various relevant quantities.
+In the model proposed in the present work, we consider the possibility of partial food consumption which may be beneficial for the forager in two senses: the food gets reserved for longer time and the forager lives longer.
+Although the effect of a threshold level was earlier studied in \cite{Redner2017} for a normal forager, here we study it's effect together with partial consumption on various relevant quantities.
+The main objective is to check whether partial consumption of resource (here food) which lead to reservation of resource (food) for future use, is beneficial for the forager.
+In this connection, lifetime of the forager will be studied.
+Also, consumption depending upon the threshold level, which may be thought of as a strategy, will have some effect in the use of resource.
+That will also be studied.
+The energy of the forager, the revisitation statistics, consumed food distribution etc. are other important quantities to be studied here.
 Section \ref{desc} provides a detailed description of the model.
 The results are mentioned in section \ref{result} and the discussions are presented in section \ref{discussion}.